 The Fairview and Madison Area Specific Plans establish a special set of development standards tailored to the single-family hillside development in those areas of the County.
 The Fairview and Madison Area Specific Plans remain the governing documents for development in the Fairview and Madison areas.
-The Fairview and Madison Area Specific Plans set the basic development standards such as density and setbacks, which are summarized in these Design Standards and Guidelines.
-These Design Standards and Guidelines provide additional guidance relative to height measurement, building design, and other focused topics.
-Where there is any contradiction between those specific plans and these Design Standards and Guidelines, those specific plans shall govern.
-Where those specific plans are silent or perceived to be silent, these Design Standards and Guidelines shall govern.
+The Fairview and Madison Area Specific Plans set the basic development standards such as density and setbacks, which are summarized in the Design Standards and Guidelines.
+The Design Standards and Guidelines provide additional guidance relative to height measurement, building design, and other focused topics.

-San Lorenzo Village Center Specific Plan
+San Lorenzo Village Specific Plan

-The San Lorenzo Village Center Specific Plan contains detailed parcel-specific design recommendations for this small village center area.
-The San Lorenzo Village Specific Plan remains the governing document for development in San Lorenzo Village Center.
+The San Lorenzo Village Specific Plan contains detailed parcel-specific design recommendations for this small village center area.
+The San Lorenzo Village Specific Plan remains the governing document for development in San Lorenzo Village.